kubkon/wasi-compute/README.md

 `wasi-compute` explores the minimal viable model for fully deterministic computations/functions in [WASI].
 The explored model is a direct result of discussions found in [WebAssembly/WASI/issues/190] thread.
+Kudos to everyone who contributed and to @sunfishcode in particular for his infinite wisdom!

 [WASI]: https://wasi.dev
 [WebAssembly/WASI/issues/190]: https://github.com/WebAssembly/WASI/issues/190